Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 # OpenShift 4.10 installation on GCP using UPI method

-**UPDATE : This exercise helps implement almost all versions of 4.10.x on GCP.
+**UPDATE : This exercise helps install almost all versions of 4.10.x on GCP.
 That being said, as of 31st May 2022, below details have been updated within this GitHub Project:**
 1. **GitHub Project name changed from 'OCP-4.10.3-install-GCP-UPI' to 'openshift-4.10-install-GCP-UPI'.
 This means all corresponding URLs and sub URLs also have been automatically changed to reflect the correct repository naming (including the `git clone` command)**
 2. **Likewise, any other commands & instructions in the steps that include the keywords '4.10.3' have also been replaced with '4.10'.**
 3. **The [YouTube video](https://www.youtube.com/watch?v=DdWCL4eE0vM) demonstrating this exercise remains the same, and still focuses on the installation of version 4.10.3 on GCP.**